 Given the potential that DAs are associated with fewer motor fluctuations and the evidence that there is a higher incidence of levodopa-related dyskinesia in young-onset PD, some experts suggest using DAs as initial treatment for PD in patients younger than age 60, and using the more effective agent levodopa in patients 60 and older , although other factors should be weighed in making this treatment decision.
+In particular, there is evidence that the choice of initial therapy – whether levodopa, dopamine agonist, or MAO B inhibitor – has little impact on the long-term outcome of PD in terms of motor fluctuations and dyskinesia.
 (See 'Motor fluctuations' above.)

 Effectiveness of dopamine agonists — Controlled trials have shown that the dopamine agonist (DA) drugs, including bromocriptine, pramipexole, and ropinirole, are effective in patients with advanced PD complicated by motor fluctuations and dyskinesia .
 (See "Motor fluctuations and dyskinesia in Parkinson disease", section on 'Dopamine agonists'.)